Abandoned 1: Leaving

 There are a few original characters in this story, and I claim ownership of them.

-Author's notes: This is a five-part story.
+Author's notes: This is the first of a five-part series.
 More notes and acknowledgments at the end of Part Five.

 One day, the Gunmen just disappeared.